joanroig/cloud-invoicing/README.md

 - Automatic generation of invoice date and invoice number
 - Optional small business and reverse charge notices
 - Export invoices in pdf format (only in German language)
+- Optional: Upload invoices to Google Drive
+- Optional: Google Cloud integration for a fully automated solution.

 What is not implemented: